MakerSource-byte/odin-recipes/README.md

 # odin-recipes

-This simple project will allow users who use to discover several different recipes from various resources.
+This simple project will allow users to discover several different recipes from various resources.

 ### Skills and Resources Used